 - a way of spreading litigation costs among a large number of claimants, so that defense attorneys can’t use the cost of litigation as a tactic

 Moreover, class actions minimize the use of the resources of both the courts and the parties by permitting an issue potentially affecting every class member to be litigated in an economical fashion.

 To certify a lawsuit as eligible for prosecution as a class action, district court must make the following findings:

-Furthermore, in addition to the numerosity, commonality, typicality and adequacy of representation requirements, the district court must make at least one of the following findings: (1) Requiring separate actions by or against the class members would create the risk of inconsistent rulings, or a ruling with respect to individual class members may be dispositive of other class member claims, thereby substantially impairing or impeding their ability to protect their interests; (2) the party against whom the class seeks relief has acted or refused to act on grounds generally applicable to the class so that injunctive or declaratory relief as to the entire class would be appropriate; or (3) common questions of law or fact common predominate over class-member–specific questions, and that proceeding by way of class action would be superior to other available methods for resolving the dispute.
+Furthermore, the district court must make at least one of the following findings: (1) requiring separate actions by or against the class members would create the risk of inconsistent rulings, or a ruling with respect to individual class members may be dispositive of other class member claims, thereby substantially impairing or impeding their ability to protect their interests; (2) the party against whom the class seeks relief has acted or refused to act on grounds generally applicable to the class so that injunctive or declaratory relief as to the entire class would be appropriate; or (3) common questions of law or fact common predominate over class-member–specific questions, and that proceeding by way of class action would be superior to other available methods for resolving the dispute.

 Pre-Nuptial Agreements in New York: Doing Them Correctly!